awsdocs/amazon-lex-developer-guide/doc_source/howitworks-manage-prompts.md

 + `PlainText`—The message contains plain UTF\-8 text\.
 + `SSML`—The message contains text formatted for voice output\.
 + `CustomPayload`—The message contains a custom format that you have created for your client\.
 You can define the payload to meet the needs of your application\.
 + `Composite`—The message is a collection of messages, one from each message group\.
-For more information about message groups, see [Message Groups](#message-groups)\.
+For more information about message groups, see [Message GroupsMessage groups ](#message-groups)\.

 By default, Amazon Lex returns any one of the messages defined for a particular prompt\.
 For example, if you define five messages to elicit a slot value, Amazon Lex chooses one of the messages randomly and returns it to the client\.